mdlincoln/mdlincoln.github.io/pages/how-did-they-make-that.md

 - [parallel](https://www.gnu.org/software/parallel/parallel_tutorial.html#GNU-Parallel-Tutorial): run lots of curl calls at once, to download from the Rijksmuseum more efficiently
 - [jq](https://stedolan.github.io/jq/): Parse JSON into CSV files
 - [fuseki](https://jena.apache.org/documentation/fuseki2/index.html): Graph database to store a local version of the British Museum LOD
-- [rsync/scp](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps): move data and scripts on and off of Digital Ocean servers
+- [rsync](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps): move data and scripts on and off of Digital Ocean servers
 - [pandoc](http://pandoc.org/README.html): Turn text written in [Markdown](https://daringfireball.net/projects/markdown/) into PDF

 ## GUI tools

 - [RStudio](https://www.rstudio.com/): an integrated development environment for R
 - [Tabula](http://tabula.technology/): extracts tabular data from scanned PDFs
-- Adobe Acrobat: OCRing PDFs
+- Adobe Acrobat: OCRing PDFs (though this can also be done with open-source [Tesseract](https://github.com/tesseract-ocr/tesseract))
 - [briss](http://briss.sourceforge.net/): Brilliant free little tool for cropping scanned PDFs --- way more intuitive than Acrobat's cropping tools.
 - Excel: It actually has its uses when I need to hand-enter data from a book
 - Powerpoint: latex/markdown presentation templates just do. not. work for me.